GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Experimental Details

-\textbf{Evaluation.} We evaluate the effectiveness of attack methods through the following two methods: \begin{itemize} \item \textbf{RS-Match} \cite{zou2023universal}: It is a widely used criterion for calculating the attack success rate (ASR) through basic refusal string matching.
+\textbf{Evaluation.} We evaluate the effectiveness of attack methods through the following methods: \begin{itemize} \item \textbf{RS-Match}~\citep{zou2023universal}: It is a widely used criterion for calculating the attack success rate (ASR) through basic refusal string matching.
 If any predefined refusal strings (e.g., I cannot) appear in the output, the attack is considered "unsuccessful"; otherwise, it will be judged as "successful".
-For the complete list of refusal strings, refer to Appendix \ref{table:appendix_refusal_strings}. \item \textbf{GPT-Judge} \cite{qi2023fine}: By inputting both the harmful goal and the target model's response, the LLM-based judge assigns a score to the response on a scale from 1 to 5, where higher scores indicate more harmful and detailed responses.
-Please refer to \cite{qi2023fine} for more details. \end{itemize}
+For the complete list of refusal strings, refer to Appendix \ref{table:appendix_refusal_strings}. \item \textbf{GPT-Judge}~\citep{qi2023fine}: By inputting both the harmful goal and the target model's response, the LLM-based judge assigns a score to the response on a scale from 1 to 5, where higher scores indicate more harmful and detailed responses.
+Please refer to \cite{qi2023fine} for more details. \item \textbf{Llama-Guard}~\citep{inan2023llama}: Llama-Guard is a common safety classifier that determines whether a given prompt or response is safe or unsafe, based on its pre-defined safety taxonomy, such as Violent Crimes and Sex-Related Crimes.
+In this paper, we use Llama-Guard-4-12B as the judge to evaluate the harmfulness of answers in conjunction with the original user query. \end{itemize}

 In this paper, we consider an attack successful only when the score reaches the maximum value of the range (e.g., 5 on a scale from 1 to 5).
 We use Attack Success Rate (ASR) as our primary evaluation metric, which quantifies the percentage of the generated harmful responses related to the queries.